 freefoto.com

 "It was all about succotash.
-He said that succotash was made with lima beans and she said that
+He said that succotash was made with lima beans and she said that succotash was made with string beans, and there you are."

 -origin unknown

+The definition and understanding of succotash depends on from where and when you are.
 The word succotash is derived from the Narragansett Indian word msakwitash meaning fragments or boiled corn.
 From this dish of Native American origin, succotash was born into, and survived centuries of interpretation and localization.

 The poor man's staple of corn and beans that was popular during the Great Depression, had its roots in colonial adaptation, which had its roots in first peoples' wild food sources.